This not-at-all basic term comes from the Latin for to taste sour.

 What is a cortex?

-This term is discussed extensively in US history, and literally means before the war.
+This term is discussed extensively in US history to describe the south, and literally means before the war.

 What is antebellum?